darkhelmet/verboselogging/posts/riding-rails-with-selenium.md

 together with webrat and rspec and you have a pretty mean stack to test your ruby on rails web application with.
 Sort of.

-I’ve been having some problems with it, getting it set up, but it’s coming along.
+I've been having some problems with it, getting it set up, but it's coming along.

-This isn’t a post about how to setup Selenium from scratch.
+This isn't a post about how to setup Selenium from scratch.
 There are other resources out there for that, like [this page](http://wiki.github.com/aslakhellesoy/cucumber/setting-up-selenium)

-I’m just going to rant about some of the problems I’ve come across and some fixes for them.
+I'm just going to rant about some of the problems I've come across and some fixes for them.

-1.  **All users have wrong passwords, no data in DB.** You can’t have transactional fixtures when using selenium, so turn those off in your env.rb file.
-You can use [database\_cleaner](https://github.com/bmabey/database_cleaner/tree) to try and help with that, but I’m still working out kinks with that too it seems.
+1.  **All users have wrong passwords, no data in DB.** You can't have transactional fixtures when using selenium, so turn those off in your env.rb file.
+You can use [database\_cleaner](https://github.com/bmabey/database_cleaner/tree) to try and help with that, but I'm still working out kinks with that too it seems.
 A step in the right direction.
-2.  **current\_url checks fail randomly.** Sometimes selenium doesn’t wait long enough for pages to load, especially after form POST’s.
+2.  **current\_url checks fail randomly.** Sometimes selenium doesn't wait long enough for pages to load, especially after form POST's.
     You need to tell selenium to wait after certain things by calling **selenium.wait\_for\_page\_to\_load** This of course only works
     when using selenium so wrap it up to only call this if you are using